HimanshuBisht001/life-skills/listening-and-assertive-communication.md

 ---

 ## Question 6: When Do You Switch to an Aggressive Communication Style?
+I might switch to a Aggressive communication style when:
-- You are frustrated, angry, or feel disrespected.
+- I frustrated, angry, or feel disrespected.
-- You want to assert control in a situation.
+- I want to assert control in a situation.
-- You are in a hurry or feel like you're not being heard.
+- I am in a hurry or feel like you're not being heard.

 ---